jdmowatt/Image-Pixel-Rearranger/README.md

 # Image-Pixell_Rearranger

-Program will rearrange the pixels of one image to try and look like another image
+Program will rearrange the pixels of one image to try and look like another image.

 The first argument is the file name of the image you want to rearrange, the second argument is the target image.

+Uses some stb header libraries for image processing.